 Scheduling Spaces for Rehearsals and Performances

-- To schedule a new rehearsal or event in any other room, fill out the Homewood Space Reservation Form.
-You will be contacted by the appropriate scheduling office.
+- To schedule a new rehearsal or event in any other room fill out an event submission on Hopkins Groups.

 Social Events Off-Campus

-- All student groups are required to register off-campus social events which are group related.
+- All student groups are required to register off-campus social events which are group related on Hopkins Groups..
 Examples for arts groups include, but are not limited to, cast parties, parties with guest groups from other universities, end of semester dinners, or award celebrations.

 - Please submit your form at least three business days before your event.
 All forms will be forwarded to the JHU Community Liaison.